life of zebras in lake mburo

 Below are some of the interesting facts about Zebras:

-The black and white body cover of a Zebra helps them in keeping their body temperature constant.
+The black and white body cover of a Zebra helps in keeping their body temperature constant.
 How?

 ZebrasDo you know what a group of Zebras is called?